raspofabs/spicy/tests/test_data/cookie_spec/system_qualification.md

-# System elements
+# System Qualification

-For each element, we need the static aspects, the dynamic aspects, and more.
+Once the system is integrated, we need to verify the system requirements are met.

 #### CDU_SYS_QUAL_order_cookies